 Co-Editor: Cédric Tille, Graduate Institute Geneva

-The Swiss Journal of Economics and Statistics is published in collaboration with the Swiss Society of Economics and Statistics.
-The journal is fully sponsored by the SSES so authors are not required to pay an article processing charge
+The Swiss Journal of Economics and Statistics is published in collaboration with the Swiss Society of Economics and Statistics (SSES) and the Swiss Academy of Humanities and Social Sciences (SAGW).
+The journal is fully sponsored by the SSES and the SAGW so authors are not required to pay an article processing charge.

 Annual Journal Metrics